 Traditionally, Samhain was a time to prepare for winter by taking stock of grain, collecting cattle from summer pastures and slaughtering livestock.

 Seasonal fruits and vegetables such as turnips, apples, pumpkin, squash, and potatoes are all featured in Samhain feasts as well as beef, chicken and pork, corn, nuts, mulled wines and ale.
-Dessert is commonly bram brack, a dark cake studded with dried fruit.
+Dessert is commonly bram brack, a dark fruit cake.

 Originally it was large potatoes and turnips that were carved into jack-o-lanterns in remembrance of souls in purgatory.
 Immigrants to the U.S. began carving pumpkins instead.